DataDog/documentation/content/en/tracing/languages/php.md

 #### Web Framework Compatibility

-Please note that if the web framework that you use is not listed below you will still see traces for your web requests in the UI.
-The only caveat is that some metadata and spans which are very specific to a particular web framework will not show up.
+If the web framework that you use is not listed below, you can still see traces for your web requests in the UI.
+However, some metadata and spans that are very specific to that particular web framework may not display.

 | Module         | Versions | Support Type |
 | :------------- | :------- | :----------- |